WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-plugin-developers.md

 ### See your local changes in a Playground instance and directly create PRs in a GitHub repo with your changes

-With Google Chrome (it only works with this browser, for now) you can synchronize a Playground instance with your local plugin's code and your plugin's GitHub repo.
+With Google Chrome you can synchronize a Playground instance with your local plugin's code and your plugin's GitHub repo.
 With this connection you can:

 -   See live (in the Playground instance) your local changes
 -   Create PRs in the GitHub repo with your changes